Both Steamboat Springs and Aspen are popular resort towns located in Colorado’s Rocky Mountains.

 Nightlife In Steamboat Springs

-There are plenty of nightlife options available in Steamboat Springs.
+There are plenty of nightlife options available in Steamboat Springs but they all tend to offer a relaxed, laid back vibe.

 If you want to dance and party all night long then head over to lively Lincoln Avenue where you’ll find an array of dance party options.

-The Old Town Pub is a great option as is Schmiggity’s Dance Bar which has live music every day of the week.
+The Old Town Pub was my favorite place to spend the evening as was Schmiggity’s Dance Bar which has live music every day of the week.

 If performing arts is more your thing then head over to Perry-Mansfield which offers weekend performances of classic plays and dance.